 To qualify, there are some conditions that all need to be met:

 - The firm needs to have been authorised by the Prudential Regulation Authority or the Financial Conduct Authority to carry out a type of regulated activity that FSCS can protect - check this here.

 - The firm should no longer have enough funds to meet your compensation claim.

 - For claims about negligent advice, the advice must have been given on or after 28 August 1988, the firm must have been authorised at the time, and you must have lost money after acting on the advice you were given.

-- You must be owed a civil liability in relation to the advice (e.g. the advice was negligent).
+- You must be owed a civil liability in relation to the regulated activity (e.g. the advice was negligent).
 We do not cover poor investment performance.

 - The activity and product must have been regulated.

-We may be able to compensate you for misleading advice, poor investment management or misrepresentation if the firm that gave you that advice has since failed.
+We may be able to compensate you if you've a protected claim against a firm that has failed.